 The Master of Science (MS) degree is awarded for a program of course work alone.
 The MS degree is normally earned in two years or less.
-The MS degree is also awarded for a program of course work and research with thesis.
 Course work toward the MS degree may be taken by part-time graduate students.
 MS thesis research may only be taken by full-time graduate students.
 The first year of course work is essentially the same for the MS and PhD programs.
 An entering MS student can transfer to the PhD program upon approval of the department.
 The department does not provide tuition or stipend for Masters students.

 The Chemistry Entrepreneurship Program (CEP) is a two-year professional MS degree in Chemistry with thesis offered in conjunction with the Science & Technology Entrepreneurship Program (STEP) at Case Western Reserve University.
 The CEP provides studies in state-of-the-art chemistry, practical business, and technology innovation, as well as, real-life entrepreneurial experience to students with a bachelors, masters, or doctorate in a chemistry-related field.